 I know it was hard for the younger girls in the program to address me as Ms. Kiara instead of "sister."
 It was just as difficult to see myself as Ms. Kiara.
 Teaching the girls was frustrating at first because the experience was so new, but after a few sessions, I found my style and the girls even began to adjust to it.
-In fact the quickly adapted to me as fact, the quickly adapted to me as their passion for dance.
+In fact the quickly adopted to me a fact, the quickly adapted to me as their passion for dance.
 I used to go through my mother's closet to try on her highest heels and put on a show.
-From
+From making dance routines with family members to dancing in the backyard and basement with Kiara and Ricki, I knew this was what I wanted to do.